Blue Raven Solar vs. Go Solar Group Review

 Every homeowner considering solar should determine the quality of solar array components first.
-However, solar companies may also offer additional products and services that may change your decision on which company you choose.
+However, solar companies may also offer additional products and services that may influence the decision.

-Both Blue Raven Solar and Go Solar Group offer solar plus products and pay-it-forward programs.
-These features help them differentiate from the competition and sweetens the deal for their customers.
+Both Blue Raven Solar and Go Solar Group offer solar+ products and pay-it-forward programs.
+These features distinguish each company from competitors and sweeten the deal for their customers.